 I like social media.
-I love flipping through seeing my great aunts share recipes, see where old friends from high school are vacationing, reading celebrities post about political events, etc. One celebrity I follow is Chrissy Teigen.
+I love flipping through seeing my great aunts share recipes, seeing where old friends from high school are vacationing, reading celebrities' posts about political events, etc. One celebrity I follow is Chrissy Teigen.
 I like her a lot.
 I like her cookbooks and I like her style.

 Fortunately most people have been praising her.
 After all, she is not alone.
 Many of us have experienced pregnancy loss.
 I have.
 About 30% of pregnancies are lost in the first trimester and about 1% are lost in the second trimester.

 I diagnosed a patient yesterday with a miscarriage and she mentioned Chrissy’s story.
 Another woman I told she wasn’t pregnant this month and she said “it’s ok, I read Chrissy Teigen’s story and things could be worse.”
 That, that is the value of sharing our sad, crushing, heartbreaking losses.
 It helps.

 Social media has plenty of shortcomings.
 I tell my teenage daughters to ignore the perfect images portrayed by filtered influencers and remember that many of those portrayals are inaccurate.
 I’ve shown them my photo on our website and they saw my nearly perfect skin.
 Anyone who has seen me in person knows I have terrible acne with scarring.
 That imperfect side of us needs to be shared.
 From small things like imperfect skin to enormous things like the loss of a child.